cinna03/alu_regex-data-extraction-group22/README.md

-API that aggregates data from all over the web and displays relevant information based on the user request
+This API collects data from various web sources and presents the relevant information based on user input.
 A. How to run the APP:

 The app can be run from the command line, either with a direct text input or a file input.